A driven and hands-on Bioscience graduate with a Distinction degree, specialising in Evolutionary and Behavioural

 Five countries later, I was working alongside multiple BBC and Nat Geo photographers and filmmakers and documenting our natural treasures and environmental issues.

 I was fortunate enough to experience incredible wildlife encounters along the way and my passion for the behavioural ecology of top predators became extremely apparent.

 THE ANSWERS TO MY QUESTIONS

 Being a marine photographer gave me the chance to encounter and photograph many different species in a variety of contexts, although my expertise and passion is for marine and underwater content.

 My questions of 'why' do individuals in social societies exhibit extreme behavioural plasticity, and 'what' were the drivers of this, were somewhat repetitive, which lead me onto the next chapter in my life, to pursue a MSc in Evolutionary and Behavioural Ecology with the University of Exeter.

 MY DRIVE, EXPERIENCE AND PASSION

-Before and during my MSc, I have spent many hours as a research assistant with three international non-profits, from three week contracts, to four months, investigating Dolphin societies and investigating the drivers of sociality in variable contexts.
+Before and during my MSc, I have spent many hours as a research assistant with three international non-profits, from three week contracts, to four months, working with Dolphin societies and investigating the drivers of sociality in variable contexts.
 This work, and my own (on-going) MSc project that investigates 'the ecological and social determinants of food sharing behaviours in Asian small-clawed otters', uses a multi-disciplinary approach, combining field observations, behavioural experiments and social network analysis to address questions of social ecology and ethology.
 Please see my CV for more information on my expertise.